 Taking your dog to the office

-You may be wondering if you can just bring your dog (or another pet) to work with you (in a recent Altis employee engagement survey, 74% of our team said they’d like to bring their pet to the office).
+You may be wondering if you can just bring your dog (or another pet) to work with you (in an Altis employee engagement survey, 74% of our team said they’d like to bring their pet to the office).

 Provided your employer is open to furry colleagues, it could be an option, but Andre and Vanessa both caution that it takes work because dogs don’t generalize well.
 “A dog can be perfectly housetrained in your house, but then visit someone else’s house or your office and not realize they can’t go to the bathroom inside,” says Andre.